DevKaranJ/Capstone-project-Music-Festival-Website/README.md

 - **[Question 1]**
 [How long did it take you to complete the project?]**

-  - [It being a simple project,It took me 3 hours ]
+  - [It took me 8 hours ]

 - **[Question 2]**
 [Talk about your biggest challenge in the project.
 What happened?
 How did you manage it?]

-  - [Answer_2][It was the Figma template part.It was challenging at first(the installation and understanding the errors) however I can confidently say I can succesfully configure it as well as use it to successfully get a lot from it.]
+  - [Answer_2][It was the Desing Part.It was challenging at first(the installation and understanding the errors) however I can confidently say I can succesfully configure it as well as use it to successfully get a lot from it.]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>